InnerSourceCommons/InnerSourceLearningPath/contributor/02-becoming-a-contributor-script.md

 -> Show dealing with dependencies slide 1
 X: So you've found that the functionality that you need already exists within your company.
 On a technical level, the solution is easy: Introduce a dependency in your project, go ahead and re-use what others did before.

+-> -> Show dealing with dependencies slide 2

-What looks easy on first sight becomes more complicated when we remember that all of those components are being built by humans - colleagues, working in different teams, potentially against different roadmaps, potentially using different design
+What looks easy on
+first sight becomes more complicated when we remember that all of those components are being built by humans - colleagues, working in different teams, potentially against different roadmaps, potentially using different design